Ashutosh-web/React_theory_codes/6_Explore_the_world/Assigments.md

 ### 5. What is optional Chaining ?
 <p> The optional chaining (?.) operator is a way of accessing the objects properties i.e. functions and its data properties.
     It returns undefined or null , when the path mentioned or the function is not existent.
 This way is useful in error scenarios.
-Otherwise js code may give error like given variable name is undefined.
+Otherwise js code may give error like given variable name is undefined if variable name is not proper .
 Check MDN web docs for more information.
 </p>

 ### 6. What is Shimmer UI ?